 In Thailand you can throw away anything, even furniture.
 Just put it outside your house and the garbage truck will take care of it.

 You can also sell your unwanted stuff.
-Post it on a Facebook group like Bangkok Buy/Swap/Sell or similar groups in your area.
+Post it on a Facebook group like Bangkok Expats or similar groups in your area.

 You can also donate your stuff.
 There are lots of organizations in Thailand that collect secondhand things and give them to the needy such as the Mirror Foundation, Pankan Society, Bann Nokkamin Foundation, and Kanlayano Foundation.